xiaochuany/FAI/README.md

 In the first notebooks (DL01-07), the focus is on training neural nets from scratch.
 It involves neural nets of different sizes, activations, and performance indices.
 They are first trained on a small fraction of dataset (train/test =1000/100) then applied to the original MINST (60k/10k).

-In the later notebooks (DL08-09), I take the object-oriented programming approach and code the linear layers, the activation layers, loss in terms of class, and provide them with the forward method and backward method.
+In the later notebooks (DL08-09), I take the object-oriented programming approach and coded the linear layers, the activation layers, loss layer as classes, and provide them with the forward method and backward method.

-Although the MLP achieves about 97% accuracy for the MNIST data, this architecture struggles to handle slightly more complicated datasets such as CIFAR10.
-Indeed, in DL10, I demonstrate that running MLP leads to  only 30% accuracy!
+Although the MLP achieves about 97% accuracy for the MNIST data, this architecture struggles to handle (just slightly) more complicated datasets such as CIFAR10.
+Indeed, in notebook DL10, I demonstrate that running MLP leads to only 30% accuracy !

-A PDF note contains mathematical derivation of the backprop algorithm and a few tricks for training neural networks.
+I also write a note in PDF format which contains mathematical derivation of the backprop algorithm and a few tricks for training neural networks.